A Guide for Students and Their Parents

 • Make plans to learn about and take any required college admission tests.

-• Once you have decided where you want to apply, complete all applications and supplemental information to create a well-organized college admissions packet.
+• Once you have decided where you want to apply, complete all applications and supplemental information via SchooLinks to create a well-organized college admissions packet.

 Your Portfolio

-Start with your school's guidance counselor.
-Make an appointment to talk about your plans for college - thoughts on your future study and career, type of school (a two-year community college or a four-year college), location, and expenses.
-Make a list of questions you'd like to ask your guidance counselor before your appointment.
+Start with your school counselor by making an appointment to talk about your plans for college - thoughts on your future study and career, type of school (a two-year community college or a four-year college), location, and expenses.
+Make a list of questions you'd like to ask your school counselor before your appointment.
 Some examples might be:

-• What courses should I take in high school to help me prepare for college?
+• What courses should I take in high school to help me prepare for college and meet DoDEA graduation requirements?

-• What would be some good colleges for me to consider, based on my career interests?
+• What would be some colleges or training programs for me to consider, based on my career interests?

-• Could you give me some advice on completing my application for admissions?
+• Could you give me some advice on completing my admission’s applications?

 Research

 Don't overlook the power of the Internet when you start considering different colleges.
-Although actually visiting the colleges you're interested in is desirable, "cyber visits" to colleges can also provide very helpful information for the prospective student.
+Although actually visiting the colleges you're interested in is desirable, "cyber visits" through SchooLInks can also provide very helpful information for the prospective student.
 Colleges and their admission requirements can vary greatly.
-One of the best sources of information about college is already available to you through the MyROAD computer program, which is available at all DoDEA high schools.
-MyROAD is updated every year, and has proven to be a very useful tool for students and their parents to plan for college.
-If you don't already know how to use MyROAD, ask your guidance counselor how to get started.
+One of the best sources of information about college is already available to you through the SchooLinks platform, which is available at all DoDEA high schools.
+SchooLinks is updated continually therefore has proven to be a very useful tool for students and their parents to plan for college because the information provide is accurate and current.
 There are excellent resources available to you through the Internet:

 • Preparing Your Child for College - a publication available from the Department of Education.
 It provides a good general overview of information students need to prepare for college.